kam-stand/PCAP/README.md

 # PCAP command line tool and library

 a command line tool and library that can be used to extract and analyze `.pcap` file similar to wireshark and tcpdump

 # Utility

 1. read in pcap file and provide generic way to get all packet data
 2. provide reasonable layout to view and inspect packet data similar to [wireshark](https://www.wireshark.org/) and [tcpdump](https://www.tcpdump.org/)
+3. provide functionality to easily parse pcap files

 # How to run

 1. install a D lang compiler from the following [link](https://dlang.org/download.html)

 2. clone the repository

 ```sh
 git clone https://github.com/kam-stand/PCAP.git

 ```

 3. `cd` into project directory

 ```sh
 cd PCAP_DUMP
 ```